kyma-project/api-gateway/docs/contributor/01-30-api-rule-dependencies.md

 >**CAUTION:** Ory Oathkeeper has been deprecated.
 This dependency will change in the future.

 To use APIRules, both Ory Oathkeeper and Ory Oathkeeper Maester must be installed on the cluster.
-This is required because APIRule Controller creates the Rule custom resource when an APIRule has defined an access strategy other than `allow`.
+This is required because APIRule Controller creates the Rule custom resource when an APIRule has defined an access strategy other than `allow` and `allow_methods`.

 You can install Ory Oathkeeper by installing the API Gateway module.